 Employees should have basic knowledge of reporting skills.
 Also, the power users of analytics must be reskilled and trained with the latest development in analytics space.
 This ensures that your organization is well equipped to support value-driven decision making.

 Welcoming a data-driven approach is vital to your organization.
 It helps you in making decisions that are informed, intelligent and impactful.
-To understand more about making powerful decisions that lead to desired results, join our webinar on Make powerful decisions with Power BI on November 23rd, 2017 at 3 PM IST (30 minutes followed by Q & A).
+To understand more about making powerful decisions that lead to desired results, Register for webinar recording on Make powerful decisions with Power BI